Planning for Your Beloved Animal Companions

 Request a Companion Animal Planning Packet

-To request a Companion Animal Planning Packet or to request information about leaving a legacy to PETA in your will, please e-mail us at Legacy@peta.org.
+To request a Companion Animal Planning Packet or to request information about leaving a legacy to PETA in your will, please e-mail us at Legacy@peta.org and include your name and mailing address.
 Thank you.